Iron Age sword

 Swords made of iron (as opposed to bronze) appear from the Early Iron Age (c.
 12th century BC), but do not become widespread before the 8th century BC.

 Early Iron Age swords were significantly different from later steel swords.
-They were work-hardened, rather than quench-hardened, which made them about the same or only slightly better in terms of strength and hardness to earlier bronze swords.
+They were work-hardened, rather than quench-hardened, which made them generally comparable to, and sometimes inferior to, high-quality bronze swords in strength and hardness.
 This meant that they could still be bent out of shape during use.
 The easier production, however, and the greater availability of the raw material allowed for much larger scale production.

 Eventually smiths learned of processes to refine smelted iron and make steel.
 By quenching (making the steel hard and brittle) and tempering (removing the brittleness), swords could be made that would suffer much less damage, and would spring back into shape if bent.
-It took a long time, however, before this was done consistently, and even until the end of the early medieval period, many swords were still unhardened iron.
+It took a long time, however, before this was done consistently, and although unhardened iron swords continued to exist for some time, by the early medieval period most high-quality swords were made of hardened steel.
 Several different methods of swordmaking existed in ancient times, including, most famously, pattern welding.
 Over time, different methods developed all over the world.